MarcinZegar/starter-academic/content/authors/admin/_index.md

 title: "Marcin Zegarmistrz "
 email: ""
 ---
-***Marcin Zegarmistrz*** is highly motivated and collaborative team player with an passion for Data Science, specifically leveraging Artificial Intelligence algorithms in the business world.
+***Marcin Zegarmistrz*** is highly motivated and collaborative team player with a passion for Data Science, specifically leveraging Artificial Intelligence algorithms in the business world.
 He has experience in mathematical research, specifically investigating claims for the 'supremacy' of quantum computer.
 He is passionate about learning and with his strong quantitative, computational and communication skills provide a strong foundation to be successful.

 In his spare time, he loves fishing, cycling, and spending time outdoors.

+View his CV for more information about with qualifications, experience, and education.